MarkTension/portfolio_react_spruce/src/markdowns/detecting-nans-on-webgpu.md

 }
 ```

-It's al pretty hacky, but it's also pretty useful when debugging.
+It's al pretty hacky, but it's useful when debugging.